 - “Thoughts from the Playwright’s Desk “

-- Without playwrights theater would be pretty dull.
+- Without playwrights, the theater would be pretty dull.
 This column presents a forum for a playwright to voice his or her thoughts.
 If you’re a playwright and have something on your mind that you’d like to share with our readers, drop us a note at email@example.com.

 - “A Few Words from The Management “

-- Performance Arts management staff often have thankless jobs.
+- Performance Arts management and editorial staff often have thankless jobs.
 That said, the work these dedicated professionals do gives them a unique perspective on our world.
 We should hear more from them!
-So, if you’re in Performance Arts management and have something on your mind that you’d like to share with our readers, drop us a note at firstname.lastname@example.org.
+So, if you’re in Performance Arts management or editorial and have something on your mind that you’d like to share with our readers, drop us a note at firstname.lastname@example.org.

 - ” Lesson Notes: Performance Arts Teachers Speak Out”